Peavey EVH Wolfgang: Serial numbers

+The 91s were produced in the Leakesville, Mississippi, plant developed specifically to produce the Wolfgang, then moved production; the 51 serials were built in the main facility in Meridian, also in Mississippi.

 Peavey HP Special

 Shortly after the split with Eddie Van Halen, Peavey released the HP Special model (HP stands for Hartley Peavey, although the model was initially supposed to be named Carina) in 2005, with both American and Asian versions, a guitar that encompassed many of the characteristics of the Wolfgang (basswood body with optional contoured maple top, bolt-on maple neck with maple fingerboard, etc.), but was somewhat of a departure from the collaboration with the guitarist - an H-S-H pickup configuration option, a 5-bolt neck joint, and the headstock shape change, even if the Wolfgang headstock patent remained with Peavey.

 Work with Fender - the Charvel Art Series and the EVH brand

-In his last times with Peavey, Eddie Van Halen began working with Charvel to produce replicas of three of his striped guitar models, the Charvel EVH Art Series, in black and white, yellow and black, and also the most common red, white, and black color scheme.
+In his last times with Peavey, Eddie Van Halen began working with Charvel to produce replicas of three of his striped guitar models, in black and white, yellow and black, and also the most common red, white, and black color scheme.

 During the Van Halen 2004 Tour, the guitarist played a different custom striped Charvel Art Series in a few songs of each concert, later autographing and auctioning them on eBay.